-A US atom bomb 260 times more powerful than the device that devastated Hiroshima almost detonated over North Carolina days after President John F Kennedy's inauguration in 1961, according to a newly declassified document.
+A US atom bomb 260 times more powerful than the device that devastated Hiroshima almost detonated over North Carolina days after President John F Kennedy's inauguration in 1961, a newly declassified document reveals.

 Details of the incident were obtained by investigative journalist Eric Schlosser under the Freedom of Information Act.

-The document was discovered by Mr Schlosser as he was researching for his new book on the nuclear arms race, Command and Control, according to the Guardian.
+The document was discovered by Mr Schlosser as he was researching for his new book on the nuclear arms race, Command and Control, The Guardian reports.

 The incident occurred when two Mark 39 hydrogen bombs were accidentally dropped over Goldsboro, North Carolina, after a B-52 bomber broke up in midair.
 Each bomb carried with it the equivalent of 4 million tonnes of TNT explosives.

-Although the incident had already been reported on, there has been persistent speculation about the seriousness of the incident and the US government has repeatedly denied its nuclear arsenal risked American civilian lives because of safety flaws, according to the Guardian.
+Although the incident had already been reported on, there has been persistent speculation about the seriousness of the incident and the US government has repeatedly denied its nuclear arsenal risked American civilian lives because of safety flaws.